dynarithmic/Twainsave/README.md

     b) The output will by default go to the console instead of having to specify a file.

 For item b), to output to a file just requires you to run twainsave-opensource and redirect the **--details** output to a file.
 For example:

 **twainsave-opensource --details > details.log**

 will write the details to the file **details.log**

+4) Running **twainsave-opensource.exe** without command-line parameters will default to displaying the TWAIN Select Source dialog box, and if a device is selected, will allow the user to acquire and save the file to a BMP file.
+The resulting BMP file will be have a randomly generated file name (using a **.BMP** extension).

+This differs from the commercial version of TwainSave, where the file name is required as a command-line argument.

 ----------